|SC4/SM8 Advanced Topics in Statistical Machine Learning|

 A8 Probability and A9 Statistics.

-Convex optimization and support vector machines.
+Duality in convex optimization and support vector machines.

 Kernel methods and reproducing kernel Hilbert spaces.
 Representer theorem.
 Representation of probabilities in RKHS.